-A1) To define measurable ecosystem health metrics (e.g. oyster population demographics, condition indices, reef associated community, water quality, nutrient levels, submerged aquatic vegetation, fish and wildlife populations) that can be used to quantify ecosystem services and determine the effects of change on ecosystem functions determine the level and effects of change in ecosystem services (e.g., oyster fishery harvest, habitat for other fishery species, filtration capacity) and societal benefit derived from ABS management and restoration efforts, with target and threshold levels identified.

-A2) To help establish a comprehensive monitoring plan to evaluate the health of the oysters and the ABS ecosystem and its measurable ecological functions and ecosystem services with clearly defined performance measures and strong coordination among the various entities conducting research, scientific monitoring, and restoration in the region.

-A3) To use observations, monitoring, experiments and modeling to create decision support tools that can inform how a range of natural and human influenced factors will affect the ABS ecosystem.

-A4) To use decision support tools to identify viable strategies for restoration and management of the ABS oyster communities and the function of the ABS ecosystem.
+- A1) To define measurable ecosystem health metrics (e.g., oyster population demographics, condition indices, reef associated community, water quality, nutrient levels, submerged aquatic vegetation, fish and wildlife populations) that can be used to quantify ecosystem services and determine the effects of change on ecosystem functions (e.g., oyster fishery harvest, habitat for other fishery species, filtration capacity) and societal benefit derived from ABS management and restoration efforts, with target and threshold levels identified. - A2) To help establish a comprehensive monitoring plan to evaluate the health of the oysters and the ABS ecosystem and its measurable ecological functions and ecosystem services with clearly defined performance measures and strong coordination among the various entities conducting research, scientific monitoring, and restoration in the region. - A3) To use observations, monitoring, experiments, and modeling to create decision support tools that can inform how a range of natural and human influenced factors will affect the ABS ecosystem. - A4) To use decision support tools to identify viable strategies for restoration and management of the ABS oyster communities and the function of the ABS ecosystem.

-Table 2: Goal A - Ecosystem Restoration Prioritized Strategies restore and manage oyster habitat and the ABS ecosystem.
+Table 2: Goal A - Ecosystem Restoration Prioritized Strategies